remarkjs/remark-heading-gap/readme.md

 Adjust the gap between headings.
 Ensures that automatically generated Markdown follows your own rules for blank lines between section headings.
-From personal experience, adding extra newlines helps to visualise breaks in sections, especially when quickly scanning documentation.
+From personal experience, adding extra newlines helps to visualize breaks in sections, especially when quickly scanning documentation.

 #### `options.{1, 2, 3, 4, 5, 6}`

 Pass a gap (Object, default: `{before: '\n', after: ''}` for `options.2`, `{before: '', after: ''}` for all others)
-Customise the gap that appears for up to 6 levels of heading; for example, pass `{1: {before: '\n', after: '\n'}}` to double the gap for the first heading.
+Customize the gap that appears for up to 6 levels of heading; for example, pass `{1: {before: '\n', after: '\n'}}` to double the gap for the first heading.
 Note that both `before` and `after` accept a custom string so you can specify `\r\n` instead if you choose; or add other presentational markers.